 Founded in 227 BC by the Carthaginian Hasdrubal, Cartagena is a lively port city on Spain’s southeastern Mediterranean coast.
 The city has a long history with a wealth of monuments documenting the influence of many cultures.

 Cartagena’s geographical location and proximity to the sea marked its primary functions, trade, and protection of the territory.
-Various ships are still moored to the city’s shores, and structures from the heyday of the Roman Empire have been preserved in the center of Cartagena.
-Even today, the architecture of the Spanish city is distinctly medieval, but there is something to see for enthusiasts of the later eras like baroque and art nouveau.
+Various ships are still moored to the city’s shores, and structures from the heyday of the Roman Empire have been preserved in the centre of Cartagena.

-Helping you have the best trip in the city, here is our list of the best things to do and the best places to visit in Cartagena.
+Even today, the architecture of the Spanish city is distinctly medieval, but there is something to see for enthusiasts of the later eras, like baroque and art nouveau.
+As a rather small city, it is easy to go from one place to another in Cartagena.
+To help you have the best trip in the city, here is our list of the best things to do and the best places to visit in Cartagena.

-Tour of the Roman Theater
+Tour of the Roman Theatre

 Understanding Ancient History at the Punic Wall

 Cartagena has made great efforts to explain its sometimes-complicated history for visitors.
-This is clear in the Punic Wall Interpretation Center, which protects the remains of Cartagena oldest part, the Punic Wall, under glass walkways, while a video explains the foundation of Cartagena.
+This is clear in the Punic Wall Interpretation Centre, which protects the remains of Cartagena oldest part, the Punic Wall, under glass walkways, while a video explains the foundation of Cartagena.

 Marvel at the Casa de la Fortuna

-You have seen the theater and the history of the port; now is your chance to know how the rich citizens of Roman Cartagena lived.
+You have seen the theatre and the history of the port; now is your chance to know how the rich citizens of Roman Cartagena lived.
 Cartagena lived through its prime when it was part of the Roman Empire.

 The wealth of its citizens derived from trade and abundant silver mines in the surrounding countryside.
 The Casa de la Fortuna is proof of that.
-This is a marvelous and well-preserved Roman villa from the first century.
+This is a marvellous and well-preserved Roman villa from the first century.

 The name of the building comes from a Latin inscription on its back entrance: “Fortuna Propecia,” which means “good luck” and would have greeted all visitors.
 It is easy to become familiar with the site, so many walls and decorations remain as well as a part of the Roman road outside.